David Bell (Irish Republican): Last years

-Meanwhile in Ireland, with Bell's vision of battalions of Irish-American Civil-War veterans landing in Cork dispelled, it also appeared that physical force republicanism had run it course.
+Meanwhile, in Ireland, with Bell's vision of battalions of Irish-American Civil-War veterans landing in Cork dispelled, it also appeared that physical force republicanism had run it course.
 In March 1879, John Devoy, the head of Clan na Gael, then the main Fenian organisation in America, met with the Irish MPs Joseph Biggar and Charles Stewart Parnell in France to describe a "new departure".
 The Fenians would abandon plans for armed revolt and support the drive for Irish Home Rule, provided the Home Rule League backed the campaign of tenant farmers against landlords.
 It was a return to Bell's original Ballybay commitment—the struggle for rights to the land.

-In 1844 Bell married (1844) Elizabeth Clarke of Bailieborough, Co.
-Cavan; they had at least one son.
+In 1844 Bell married (1844) Elizabeth Clarke of Bailieborough, County Cavan; they had at least one son.
 Towards the end of his life, Bell was again a Presbyterian minister, in Brooklyn, New York, where he died in April 1890, age 72.
 Bell is buried in Flushing Meadow, New York.